-In November, voters may be asked to vote “yes or no” on a nurse-to-patient ratio proposal authored by a Massachusetts nurses’ union that represents less than 25% of nurses in the state.
+On November 6, voters will be asked to vote yes or no on Question 1, a nurse-to-patient ratio proposal authored by a Massachusetts nurses union that represents less than 25% of nurses in the state.
 It’s important to note that this is a rigid and specific proposal that cannot be modified before it reaches the voters.

 Nurses on both sides are focused on patient safety, but this rigid proposal is not the answer.
 That’s why nurses throughout the Commonweath, including the Organization of Nurse Leaders, American Nurses Association Massachusetts, New England Chapter of the Infusion Nurses Society and the Massachusetts Association of Colleges of Nursing have all joined the Coalition in adamantly opposing mandatory rigid nurse staffing ratios.